 The speaker draws more current from the battery than any other circuit on the test set.
-The battery will be drained quickly if the speaker is left on continuously.
+The battery drains quickly when the speaker is left on continuously.
 To extend battery life, the test set has a timeout function that automatically turns off the speaker when the test set is on-hook.
-A timer is started whenever the test set is put on-hook.
-As long as the test set is off-hook the timer will not start.
+A timer starts whenever the test set is put on-hook.
+When the test set is off-hook, the timer will not start.

-If the test set is used as a handset in Monitor mode and if the test set's receiver has been set to high volume, the battery will be asked to deliver enough current to drain the battery sooner than desired.
-So the same timeout that is applied to the speaker is applied to the high volume state in Monitor mode.
-If the test set is in Monitor mode with the receiver's volume set to high volume, after the timeout the test set will revert to low volume.
-When the test set is in Monitor mode with the speaker off and with the receiver volume set to low, it draws very little current from the battery.
+If the test set is used as a handset in Monitor mode and if the test set's receiver has been set to high volume, the battery is drained very quickly.
+To avoid this, the tester has a timeout function for the high volume state when in Monitor mode.
+After the timeout, the test set reverts to low volume.